willfarrell/alfred-github-workflow/README.md

 1. Click the download buttons below
 2. Double-click to import into Alfred 2
 3. Review the workflow to add custom Hotkeys

-## Updating
-Run the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) using the keyword `oop`.
-If you're not comfortable with Alleyoop, **star & watch this repo** to keep up to date on new versions and additional workflows.

 ## About
 Searching Github for gists, repos, user repos, or repos starred by a user